-There are a few hundred resume templates you can find online today, and some of them are more updated than others.
+There are a few hundred resume templates you can find online today; some are more updated than others.
 You might find an “address” space in some templates, as it was necessary to reply to job applications via physical mail.
-Nowadays, from reviewing a job description on the job posting to submitting your resume, most of the hiring process takes place online via job boards other the career action of a company website and remote jobs are widespread without the hassle of commuting.
+Nowadays, from reviewing a job description on the job posting to submitting your resume, most of the hiring process takes place online via job boards.

 Among the critical items to include on the top of resumes, such as an objective statement or core competencies, there’s also space in the resume header to reference your current location.
 So, should you put your address on your resume?
 Or is omitting it altogether a good idea?
 Keep reading if you’re browsing the job market and wondering whether you should put your address on your resume or other personal details!

 Should you put your address on your resume?

 Yes, you should add some form of location identifier, but it doesn’t necessarily need to be your complete address.

 There are different opinions about adding a street address to your resume.
 Some people find it necessary to have your prospective employer aware of your exact location, while others disagree.

 The consensus seems to point towards adding some form of location identifiers, such as adding either a full address or a more abridged version.
 We’ll break down the main points each camp makes and the pros and cons of each option.

 Pros of Adding Your Full Address